lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/13_code.png" alt="redrum" position="center" style="border-radius: 8px;" >}}

-The challenge "Red Rum" asked us to create a list of numbers between 1 and 500 and to replace some of them as following:
+The challenge "Red Rum" asked us to create a list of numbers between 1 and 500 and to replace some of them as the following:
 - numbers divisible by 3 with "Red"
 - numbers divisible by 5 with "Rum"
 - numbers divisible by both 3 AND 5 with "RedRum"

-By netcatting env2.hacktober.io we got one more hint: "You answer should be comma-separated with no spaces".
+By netcatting env2.hacktober.io we got one more hint: "Your answer should be comma-separated with no spaces".

 {{< image src="/img/hacktober/14_hintnc.png" alt="nc hint" position="center" style="border-radius: 8px;" >}}

-After some coding and swearing we got it.
+After some coding... and swearing, we got it.

 ```py
 import socket